asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 $$0,0,1,1,1,1,1,1,2,2,2,2,\fbox{2},2,2,2,2,2,2,2,2,2,3,3,4$$

-and the median is 2 children.
+And the median is 2 children.

 With the frequency table, the median is the lowest value with a cumulative absolute frequency greater than or equal to $13$, or with a cumulative relative frequency greater than or equal to $0.5$.